Matis-Projects/TNetLibrarySystem/README.md

 1. Put the prefab named `TNLS Manager` in your world
 2. **UNPACK THE PREFAB** !
 Without unpack, this will just break the entire system.
 3. Put the prefab at the top of the world. *That can fix a lot of issues.*
+4. All settings are in the `TNLS Settings`*, a child of `TNLS Manager`*.

 ### Preparation of the Networked script

-* Automatic mode
 1. Add in the same gameobject a `AssignNewScriptToNetwork` component.
 2. Change the scriptName to what you want.
 3. Assign the `TNLS Manager` and your Networked script in the new component.
 3. Change the syncronization method of your script to `Manual`.
-* Legacy mode
-    1. Your script Syncronization Method need to be in MANUAL in **all** your NetworkedScript.
-    2. Declare under your `UdonSharpBehaviour` class the TNLS: `[SerializeField] private TNLSManager TNLSManager;`
-        * In case you have a script link to all your scripts, you can declare it into the this one and not re-declare it all times.
-    3. Declare the ScriptName or the ScriptId:
-        1. You need to set the value when the script Start!
-            *   You can set to a custom string using `TNLSManager.AddANamedNetworkedScript(<the name>, this);`
-            *   You can set to a custom number using : `TNLSManager.AddAIdNetworkedScript("<the number>", this);`
-        *  ***WARNING** It's one name/id per instance of script.*

 ### Call a method

-*   In case of you want use the Id of the script: `TNLSManager.CallNetworkedScript("<Your Void Name>", <The ScriptId destination>, <parameters>);`
-*   In case of you want use the name of the script: `TNLSManager.CallNamedNetworkedScript("<Your Void Name>", "<The ScriptName destination>", <parameters>);`
+*   In case of you want use the name of the script: `TNLSManager.CallNamedNetworkedScript("All/Local", "<Your Void Name>", "<The ScriptName destination>", <parameters>);`

 ### Call method by UI Button with arguments